mars-7/legislation/docs/foundation_code/penal_code/criminal_procedure/article_four.md

 	</ol>
 	<li>The secondary circuit of judicial action is the Internal Review Service, who may perform hearings to determine if an article has been violated under their jurdistiction, or to identify exemplifications of incompetence.</li>
 	<ol style={{'list-style' : 'lower-alpha'}}>
-		<li>Legal Representation may be employed during hearings and interviews by IRS Inspectors, however the subject must answer without coersion from either party when in the official forum itself, as directed by 2 F.C. § 1(3)(a)</li>
+		<li>Legal Representation may be employed during hearings and interviews by IRS Inspectors, however the subject must answer without coersion from either party when in the official forum itself, as directed by <a href="https://legislation.scpf.io/traffic_articles">2 F.C. § 1(3)(a)</a></li>
 		<li>Appeals of secondary circuit decisions must immediately be forwarded to the second circuit of appeals, due to the fact that the adjudication committee does not excersise control over an independent service.</li>
 	</ol>
 	<li>The first circuit of appeals is operated by the Ethics Committees adjudication committee and is employed to determine the rulings on the first circuits cases;</li>